paulzfm/v9-cpu/doc/is.md

 Notice that floating-point registers have 64 bits, i.e, they are represented in type `double`.
 All `float` values will be represented in type `double`.

+## Axioms

+- Memory must be accessed by **byte**, following **small** endian.
+- Stack is 8-byte-aligned, and a 4-byte value is located at the lower four bytes.
+- We use ra, rb, rc to represent register T0, T1, T2, S0, S1, FP, SP or PC.
+- We use fa, fb, fc to represent register F0 or F1.

 ## Instruction Format

 ```